bernatferragut/FutureWeb-blog/_posts/04-11-16-VR-UI&UX R&D.md

 > They will have to approach the Interior and Architecture designer more and more.
 They will have to study 'space'.

 ### Which will be the future of Keyboards and Desktop
-> different approaches to have a new 'office space' adapted to your imagination.
+> Different approaches to have a new 'office space' adapted to your imagination.

 ### The Operatios System has to be redisgned for productivity and Multitasking
-> a new whole approach has to be studied because the technology allows a new paradigm.
+> A new whole approach has to be studied because the technology allows a new paradigm.

 ### We do it For the better
 > It can change the world